oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 *   Create workshop session abstracts.
 *   Determine instructors for the workshop & assing them to particular sessions.
 *   Submit all information the Linux Foundation for printed materials and website.

 While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.

+## Red Hat Bangalore Campus Workshop

+*   Workshop Date: Tuesday, October 16, 2012

+#### Red Hat Bangalore Campus Workshop Details

+*   The workshop is free of charge.
+Facilities at Red Hat Bangalore can accomodate at least 50 participants.
+We will look at adding additional participant slots based on demand.
+*   Beverage breaks and lunch will be provided to all attendees.

+#### Red Hat Bangalore Campus Workshop Outstanding Action Items

+*   Create workshop overview description.
+*   Issue community-wide Call for Papers and select incoming submissions.
+*   Create workshop agenda based on results of CFP.
+*   Create registration site for workshop attendees.
+*   Promote workshop.

+While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.